shkm/strong_service/README.md

 This open-source version is available under the the [WTFPL](https://www.wtfpl.net/about/).

-\*This gem was originally called Strong Service, but Rubygems has no chill:
+\*This gem was originally called Solid Service, but Rubygems has no chill:

 ```text
 Pushing gem to https://rubygems.org...